 RevPAR on the rise

-Capital city accommodation has seen high occupancies for the year ending February 2017.
-Hobart, Sydney, Melbourne and Cairns reported strong results of over 80 per cent (STR Global, Ltd).
+Capital city accommodation has seen high occupancies for the year ending January 2018.
+Hobart, Sydney, Melbourne, the Gold Coast and Cairns reported strong results of over 80 per cent (STR Global, Ltd).
 This demand has significantly improved the hotel sector’s Revenue Per Available Room (RevPAR) in recent years and is expected to continue to rise, with Deloitte Access Economics projecting growth of 3.1 per cent by 2019.

 Hotel Investment Returns